Annivia/Pony_Website/content/authors/admin/_index.md

     url: https://www.gatech.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include human-robot interaction, explainable artificial intelligence, and natural language processing.
+bio: My research interests include foundation models, reasoning models, and robotics.

 # Interests to show in About widget
 interests:
   - Foundation Models
   - Reasoning Models
   - Interpretability
-  - Scaling Laws
+  - Robotics
-  - Emergent Intelligence
+  - Physical Intelligence

 # Education to show in About widget
 education: